 Shalom Liddick is a Nigerian-born, Belizean raised and currently living in Tucson, Arizona.
 She is the pastor of Resurrection Life Church AZ, a network of house churches.
 She is married to Michael with four children, Marlena, Elijah, Jacob, and Destiny.

 Emotionally Healthy Discipleship

-Tom and Lydia met at IWU and were married in 1975.
-They pastored a church in Indiana before following God’s call to missionary service with Global Partners in Latin America.
-They served 38 years in Honduras, Costa Rica, El Salvador and Ecuador and are currently on special assignment with Global Partners as Hispanic Ministry Consultants.
-Their lives were impacted by the concepts of Emotionally Healthy Spirituality in 2014, and they have since facilitated the EHS course in both Spanish and English in Latin America and in the United States.
-They attended an EHS training event led by Pete and Geri Scazzero in the New Life Fellowship church in Queens, New York.
-They believe that the principles presented in Emotionally Healthy Discipleship are applicable to all Christians and form a paradigm that God uses to transform those who live by it.
+Tom and his wife Lydia pastored a church in Indiana before following God’s call to missionary service with Global Partners in Latin America.
+They served 38 years in Honduras, Costa Rica, El Salvador, and Ecuador and are currently on special assignment with Global Partners as Hispanic Ministry Consultants.
+First introduced to EHS IN 2014, Tom has since facilitated the course in both Spanish and English in Latin America and in the United States.

 Suk May Yei